s-totally/fastai_course_v3_notes/Lesson3_Multilabel_Segmentation.md

 ![](lesson3/planet.png)

 It has satellite tiles and for each one, as you can see, there's a number of different labels for each tile.
 One of the labels always represents the weather (e.g. cloudy, partly_cloudy).
 And all of the other labels tell you any interesting features that are seen there.
 So primary means primary rainforest, agriculture means there's some farming, road means road, and so forth.
-As I am sure you can tell, this is a little different to all the classifiers we've seen so far because there's not just one label, there's potentially multiple labels.
+This is a little different to all the classifiers we've seen so far because there's not just one label, there's potentially multiple labels.
 So multi-label classification can be done in a very similar way but the first thing we are going to need to do is to download the data.

 #### Downloading the data [11:02](https://youtu.be/PW2HKkzdkKY?t=662)

  This data comes from Kaggle.
-Kaggle is mainly known for being a competitions website and it's really great to download data from Kaggle when you're learning because you can see how would I have gone in that competition.
-And it's a good way to see whether you know what you are doing.
-I tend to think the goal is to try and get in the top 10%.
-In my experience, all the people in the top 10% of a competition really know what they're doing.
-So if you can get in the top 10%, then that's a really good sign.

 Pretty much every Kaggle dataset is not available for download outside of Kaggle (at least competition datasets) so you have to download it through Kaggle.
 The good news is that Kaggle provides a python-based downloader tool which you can use, so we've got a quick description here of how to download stuff from Kaggle.

 You first have to install the Kaggle download tool via `pip`.